ntu-aris/MMAUD/README.md

 And Livox Mid360 was like US$580 .
 Although I heard people can get it at US$400+.
 I`m not exacly sure which store to hit.

-The radar was most expensive one, which costs around US$3,700
+The radar was most expensive one, which costs around US$3,700.
+But I suggest a better one, as this only has a 120+ degree x 40+ degree field of view (if I`m not wrong).

 # Notes:
 For more information on the sensors and how to use the dataset, please checkout the other sections.